Poppers

 Nitrites come in small bottles or glass vials.

 Nitrites are chemical compounds refined using nitrous oxide.
-They have been used in medicine since the mid-1800s, to relieve the symptoms of angina.
-Amyl nitrite has been replaced with more precise technology in medicine.
-The lower potency Butyl Nitrite is most often found for sale as 'poppers'.
+Isosorbide dinitrate is still used in medicine to relieve the symptoms of angina, but Amyl nitrite and Butyl nitrate are no longer in use.
+Currently Pentyl nitrite or Propyl nitrite are most often found for sale as 'poppers'.

 It is rare for community drug agencies or drug counselling services to have clients report problems with nitrites although these are probably the best services to help with such problems.
 Most areas of the UK have ‘street agencies’ or projects (sometimes called community drug services or community drug teams) which offer a range of services including information and advice, counselling, and sometimes support groups and complementary therapies such as acupuncture.
 Some services have extended working hours and may offer weekend support.
 If use of this substance becomes a problem you can seek help, advice and counselling from a service in your area.
 GPs can make referrals to specialist drug services.